nobidev/cilium/.github/ISSUE_TEMPLATE/enterprise_release_template.md

 - [ ] Wait for the images to build at [build-images-releases] workflow
   - You can check quay.io whether the images matching your tag have appeared: [quay-agent], [quay-operator]
-  - [ ] For `<v1.14-ce`, this workflow also generates the `vX.Y.Z-cee.1-gen-tag` tag, which includes the generated code.
-Verify that the tag is created.
-If it isn't, for some reason, you can use the `atlantis-gen` workflow to generate it.
 - [ ] Build the helm charts for the release via [helm-repo] workflow.
 You can check whether they were picked up with:

         helm repo add isovalent https://helm.isovalent.com